lpan/lpan.github.io/_posts/2017-07-08-react-and-friends.md

 managing the application state.

-It is totally feasible to build a relatively complex application without a 'state management' library in React.
+It is totally feasible to build a relatively complex application without a *state management* library in React.

 Let's say we are making a task management application.
 We have a list of users and each user has a list of tasks.
 Using the above approach, we will store the